-Environmental noise monitoring described in this report was undertaken during the night of 15/16 May 2019.
+Environmental noise monitoring described in this report was undertaken during the night of 8 April 2019 with follow-up monitoring undertaken during the night of 15 April 2019.

 1.2 Attended Noise Monitoring Locations

 In accordance with the EPL and NMP, there are a total of ten monitoring locations as detailed in Table 1.1 and shown on Figure 1.
 It should be noted that this figure shows the actual monitoring position, not the location of residences.
 Monitoring is not always undertaken at all locations during each month.
 Further explanation is provided in Section 3.2 of this report.